chl850405/Employee-tracker/README.md

 # Employee-tracker (SQL)

 ## Description
-This project is the creation of MySQL to assist in employee involvement with a company.
+This project is the creation of MySQL to assist with keeping track of employees.
 This application used Inquirer and console.table to interact with a MySQL database.
-This application displays creation of database using MYSQL with models and associations.
+This application displays creation of database using MySQL with models and associations.

 ## Table of Contents
 * [Installation](#installation)